ylu8888/WeatherWise/README.md

 Purpose:

--to practice fetching data from APIs
+-mainly to practice fetching data from APIs

 -also just personally wanted a convenient app to easily get the weather from anywhere